carlkiptoo/pizza/README.md

 * click
 * Navigate through the website
 ## Known Bugs
-The website has no bugs
+The functionality of the website is not okay
 ## Technologies Used
 * HTML
 * CSS